Ethiopia frees abducted Briton on death row

 The Ethiopian government had accused him of plotting a coup and he was sentenced to death in absentia in 2009.

+Foreign Secretary Boris Johnson said he was "pleased" with the development and praised his department's staff for their "tireless" work on the case.

-Almost four years ago, he was apprehended at an airport in Yemen while in transit and turned over to the Ethiopian authorities.
+Almost four years ago, Mr Andargachew was apprehended at an airport in Yemen while in transit and turned over to the Ethiopian authorities.

 He denied the charges and was pardoned on 19 May, along with 575 other inmates, as part of the Ethiopian government's current effort to promote reconciliation.